Design a Wheelchair Accessible Senior Bathroom

 How To – Flooring and Wall Materials

-2. Scroll through the options and chose a larger tile for the main floor, and a smaller tile for the shower floor (smaller tile and more grout make the shower floor less slippery, which is an important safety feature in a senior bathroom).
-Just click to select a tile, and then click in a room and choose if you want the tile on the floor, walls or both.
+Two: Scroll through the options and choose a larger tile for the main floor, and a smaller tile for the shower floor (smaller tile and more grout make the shower floor less slippery, which is an important safety feature in a senior bathroom).
+Just click to select a tile, and then click in a room and choose if you want the tile on the floor, walls, or both.

 Here is a 3D Photo of the bathroom with the added finishes: